ArdaGral06/Mechanical-Keyboard-Simulator-v7.0/README.md

 # Mechanical-Keyboard-Simulator-v7.0
 terminal-based mechanical keyboard simulator that reproduces realistic key and mouse sounds with near-zero latency.
 Supports customizable key bindings, adjustable volume, repeat mode, and multiple DSP presets for authentic typing feedback.
+The sensation of pressing a different key from a single audio file.

 ## 📦 setup